Helena and Aurora Range

 The traditional owners of the area are of the Kaprun peoples who speak the Kalaamaya language.
 The area is home to at least 16 Aboriginal sacred sites.

 The area is rich in minerals and was considered as a possible site for an Iron ore mine.
 In 2017, a proposal to develop the area by Mineral Resources was found to be unacceptable by the Environmental Protection Authority then appealed and rejected by an independent appeals convener.
 The decision was supported by the state's environment minister Stephen Dawson.

-The first stage of the creation of the Helena and Aurora Range National Park was completed in February 2021 by Environment minister Stephen Dawson.
+The first stage of the creation of the Helena and Aurora Ranges National Park was completed in February 2021 by Environment minister Stephen Dawson.
 The park is planned to encompass an area of 333127 ha and includes all of the area that currently belongs to the Helena and Aurora Range nature reserve which is a part of the Great Western Woodlands.